AndyCarrOBS/presentation/Roku-Market-Expansion-Proposal-3Page-Summary.md

 ## Conclusion

-Embedded team members act as Roku representatives, leveraging market experience to engage local content partners, ensure regulatory compliance, and position Roku as a valuable, non-threatening partner that supports broadcaster objectives.
-This model ensures seamless integration with Roku operations while providing deep market knowledge and relationships necessary for successful market expansion. **The iterative automated testing framework maintains ongoing product fleet compliance, driving positive partner relationships through proactive test result sharing and alignment with local partner needs.**
+With German content partners already on board, Roku has a proven foundation for European expansion.
+Embedded team members act as Roku representatives, leveraging market experience and the successful Germany model to engage local content partners in new markets, ensure regulatory compliance, and position Roku as a valuable, non-threatening partner that supports broadcaster objectives.
+This model ensures seamless integration with Roku operations while providing deep market knowledge and relationships necessary for successful market expansion beyond Germany. **The iterative automated testing framework maintains ongoing product fleet compliance, driving positive partner relationships through proactive test result sharing and alignment with local partner needs.**